 With over 4300 social media followers on Facebook, Twitter and Instagram, and 198 farmers subscribed to our weekly update emails, Owl Farm reaches out to many farming families and businesses, not just in the Waikato but across New Zealand and internationally.

 We provide four Focus Days throughout the year in March, May, September and November which provide seasonally relevant information along with topics presented by our many expert partners and industry personnel.
-Our next Farm Focus Day is the 17 March 2022.
+Our next Farm Focus Day is Thursday 23rd March 2023.

 Farmers and rural professionals that would like to arrange a visit to Owl Farm can contact Demonstration Manager Jo Sheridan firstname.lastname@example.org to arrange a visit.

 During the month of September 2021 Tom and Jo, along with Owl Farm’s industry partners, provided weekly Wednesday catch-up sessions which offered insights into the decision-making resulting from the farm walk, and a topic of interest requested from followers.

 Previous Focus Day presentations can be found on our You Tube channel.

 Owl Farm Focus Day 17 March 2022 – Why soil matters

 Owl Farm Focus Day 16 December 2021

 Wednesday weekly catchup – 8th September 2021 – mating plan

 Wednesday weekly catchup – 29th September 2021 – journey to reduce lameness